lpio/lpio-spec/client.md

 - Emit a `message` event for every user message and pass the message as an argument.
 - If there are messages of type `ack`, callbacks waiting for those acks need to be called.

-## Connected and disconnected.
+## Emitting connected and disconnected.

 Client should emit `connected` and `disconnected` events.
 Due to the nature of polling approach, closed connection doesn't mean disconnection.

-Client should emit `disconnected` only after `disconnectedAfter` amount of failed attempts is reached.
+Client should emit `disconnected` only after it tailed `disconnectedAfter` amount of times.

-Also client should NOT emit `disconnected` if it is not connected and it should NOT emit `connected` if it is already connected.
+Client should only emit `disconnected` if it was connected before.

+Client should only emit `connected` if it was disconnected before.